StigmataRose/Rapid-Parameters/README.md

-# JUCE Rapid Prototyping Boilerplate
+# Rapid User Parameter Boilerplate

-This is an example project for rapid prototyping boilerplate in JUCE for user parameter management with smoothing integrated with the processorTree.
+This is an example project for rapid prototyping in JUCE for user parameter management with smoothing integrated with the processorTree.

 ## Setup